Glooring/brick-breaker-meme-demo/README.md

 - **New Power-ups**: Add more power-ups, such as speed boosts and ball shrinking.
 - **Additional Levels**: Introduce more levels with increasing difficulty and variety in brick arrangements.
 - **Mobile Optimization**: Optimize for touch controls and performance on mobile devices.
+- **New Memes**: Integrate new meme-based visuals and audio to enhance the humor and fun factor of the game.

 ---